Personal

-Disclaimer: This is a sensitive topic for many proceed with caution if eating disorders, distorted eating, and body image conversations are triggering areas for you.
+Disclaimer: This is a sensitive topic for many.
+Proceed with caution if eating disorders, distorted eating, and body image conversations are triggering areas for you.
 I hope sharing my story will help you on your health journey.
 My Story and recommendations are not a replacement for seeking help from a medical or health professional.

 Why is body image such a struggle for performers?

 Performers at all levels struggle with poor body image.
-For some performers, it’s aging; for others, it’s their appearance, hair, build, and for many, their weight.
+For some performers, it’s aging; for others, it’s their appearance, hair, build, and, for many, their weight.
 Research reveals that over 75% of dancers feel pressure to lose weight, with tension often stemming from tight-fitting uniforms (like leotards), comparing ourselves in the studio mirror and costumes.
 It’s not just dancers; many performers (actors, triple threats, circus artists, etc.) struggle with being happy with their current bodies.

 Performers must seek support from those with lived experience and medical professionals.
 Those who have overcome disordered eating, eating disorders, or body image struggles are who I’ve looked to for support in my health journey.
-Then I’ve layered in help from certified nutritionists and functional medicine coaches like my blog post and episode here.
+Then, I’ve layered in help from certified nutritionists and functional medicine coaches, like my blog post and episode here.

 My Story of coping with body image issues as a performer

 At 13 years old, I was enrolled in a school’s specialist dance program that included academic and dance studies.
 I spent every day in front of the mirror in a leotard and tights with a room full of other dancers doing the same.
 It was hard not to compare my appearance with others; my day was filled with wanting to reduce my size to be smaller.
 I wasn’t overweight; however, my body changed from a little girl’s to a woman’s frame (puberty).
-I didn’t realize that my build was not petite but medium-framed, I was also very tall, and no matter what I did, I could not change my bone structure.
+At that time, I didn’t realize that my build was not petite but medium-framed.
+I was also very tall, and no matter what I did, I could not change my bone structure.
 At 13 years old, I didn’t see this logic.
 I just saw ‘bigger’ than the dancer next to me.

-One day I overheard the dancers in the program two years above me discussing their weight control methods.
+One day, I overheard the dancers in the program two years above me discussing their weight control methods.
 One of them was already a magazine cover girl, beautiful and influential.
 This dancer/model shared how you can eat whatever you want and throw it up.
-The conversation was boastful and sounded to my 13 years old ears like a great idea!
+The conversation was boastful and sounded to my 13-year-old ears like a great idea!
 I had never heard of such a thing!
 Long Story short, I tried it.
 That began my battle with bulimia.
 This triggered years of disordered eating, eating disorders, and an unhealthy relationship with what I ate, my food.
 I later discovered that throwing up my food was NOT a good idea, and it was self-destructive and harmful.

 The Effect Of Restrictive Dieting On My Body Image

 As a dancer, I did not have the information I needed to know what to eat and when to eat.
 I silently did the best I learned how to control my weight.
 This meant not eating until after dance class because my undernourished frame looked thinner (in my 13-year-old opinion).
-If my dance class were at 1.00 pm that day, I would starve myself until then so I would look slimmer in the mirror.
+If my dance class were at 1:00 p.m. that day, I would starve myself until then, so I would look slimmer in the mirror.
 Naturally, when you restrict food intake like this and do intense exercise, you usually feel hungry soon afterward.
 I would then feel so hungry I’d binge eat, entirely out of control, in a trance-like state.
 Survival mode is real!
-Then I would feel horrible and purge the food to avoid gaining weight.
+Then, I would feel horrible and purge the food to avoid gaining weight.
 This caused years of disordered eating, strict dieting, and weight fluctuations.

 The many things I have tried and why they don’t work